Liam Hicks: Detroit Tigers

 On July 28, 2024, the Rangers traded Hicks and Tyler Owens to the Detroit Tigers in exchange for Carson Kelly.
 He played in 33 games down the stretch for the Double-A Erie SeaWolves, slashing .272/.414/.368 with two home runs, 14 RBI, and two stolen bases.

 Miami Marlins

 On December 11, 2024, the Miami Marlins selected Hicks from the Tigers in the Rule 5 draft.
 Hicks made the Marlins' Opening Day roster, and made his MLB debut on March 28, 2025.
-On April 19, Hicks hit his first career home run off of Jordan Romano of the Philadelphia Phillies.
+On April 19, Hicks hit his first career home run off fellow Canadian Jordan Romano of the Philadelphia Phillies.
+Hicks batted .247 with six home runs and 45 RBIs for the Marlins in 2025.

+Tampa Bay Rays

+On August 3, 2026, the Marlins traded Hicks to the Tampa Bay Rays in exchange for Jacob Kisting, Adrian Santana, and Brayden Taylor.